ClojureBridgeLondon/organise-clojurebridge-london/index.md

 Contact "clojurebridge dot london at gmail dot com" for access to these accounts.

-We encourage volunteers & students to share their programming & clojure experience levels with us via the google forms, to make it easier to group teachers with students.
+We encourage volunteers & students to share their programming & Clojure experience levels with us via the google forms, to make it easier to group teachers with students.
 The student experience google form has a question to confirm gender identification, our main way to ensure we are creating a suitable working space for students.

-## Chat, Email and Twitter
+## Contacts & account access

-[ClojureBridgeLondon/chat](https://gitter.im/ClojureBridgeLondon/chat) is a chat room that anyone with a github account can join and post questions.
+Contact us at "clojurebridge dot london at gmail dot com", via the [ClojureBridge London Slack channel](https://clojurians.slack.com/messages/C4VF2PZD0/) or [here to sign up to Slack](http://clojurians.net/)

-The organising team should have access to the ClojureBridge London email and [twitter](https://twitter.com/ClojureBridgeLN) accounts, email "clojurebridge dot london at gmail dot com" for access.
+The [organising team](https://github.com/orgs/ClojureBridgeLondon/people) should have access to the ClojureBridge London email and [twitter](https://twitter.com/ClojureBridgeLN) accounts, email "clojurebridge dot london at gmail dot com" for access.
 Please send all email communications from this account (or cc the email address) so we can track communications (avoid duplication, better manage any issues).

-> An existing organiser can give you delegated access to the Gmail and Mailchimp accounts, as well as shared access to the Twitter account via TweetDeck.
+> An [existing organiser](https://github.com/orgs/ClojureBridgeLondon/people) can give you delegated access to the Gmail and Mailchimp accounts, as well as shared access to the Twitter account via TweetDeck.

 # Promoting the event